MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

 Microsoft Edge kiosk mode offers two lockdown experiences of the browser so organizations can create, manage, and provide the best experience for their customers.
 The following lockdown experiences are available:

-- The Digital/Interactive signage experience displays a specific site in full-screen mode.
+- **Digital/Interactive Signage** experience - Displays a specific site in full-screen mode.
-- The public-browsing experience runs a limited multi-tab version of Microsoft Edge.
+- **Public-Browsing** experience - Runs a limited multi-tab version of Microsoft Edge.

 Both experiences are running a Microsoft Edge InPrivate session, which protects user data.